List of Power Rangers Ninja Steel characters: Aiden Romero/Levi Weston

 Levi Weston (portrayed primarily by Jordi Webber; Ethan Buckwell as a child) is a country singer.
-Levi Weston is the alias of Aiden Romero,who got separated from his brother Brody following Galvanax's attack on their father Dane Romero and took the alias as a way to hide in plain sight from Galvanax.
+Levi Weston is the alias of Aiden Romero, who got separated from his brother Brody following Galvanax's attack on their father Dane Romero and took the alias as a way to hide in plain sight from Galvanax.
 At some point while working on his next album, he was captured and experimented upon by Madame Odius that involved the Gold Ninja Power Star that found him.
 His disappearance was reported by his manager Tom.
 One part of Odius' experiments on him was that she transferred his memories of being Aiden Romero into a human-like robot.

 After being freed by the Astro Zord, Levi fought off every contestant that Odius sent after him.
 His true identity was revealed when he fought Ripcon after he captured Tom and had trapped the Rangers in a net.
 He fought off Ripcon and even helped the Rangers fight a Skullgator.
 Following the battle, Levi meets Mick Kanic who gives him the Storm Star and the Zord Star.
 When the Aiden Romero Robot is destroyed and following the destruction of Ripcon, Levi regained his memories of being Aiden in time for Summer Cove High's talent show.
 Brody learned the truth about Aiden/Levi when he joins him in singing the song that their father wrote for them.

-As the Gold Ranger, Levi/Aiden commands the Robo Rider Zord and the Ninja Bull Zord, which combine to form the Bull Rider Megazord.
+As the Gold Ranger, Levi/Aiden commands the cowboy/ninja-themed Robo Rider Zord and the bison/ATV-themed Ninja Bull Zord, which combine to form the Bull Rider Megazord.

 Allies

 Redbot

-Redbot is a robot that Brody befriends while they were slaves on Galvanax's ship.
+Redbot is a ninja-themed robot that Brody befriends while they were slaves on Galvanax's ship.
 He serves as the inspiration for the Robo Red Zord.

 Redbot is performed by Kohji Mimura in Ninja Steel, Emma Carr in Super Ninja Steel, and voiced by Byron Coll.